Whole Earth Forecaster Home

 The disastrous South Asia Tsunami of 26 December 2004 occurred just one day after a strong "9" strength BT day on December 25.

 Just like earthquakes, moonquakes occur in clusters just before and just after strong BT days.
+This makes a strong case for BT being new physics since it shows itself to work on extra terrestrial bodies.

-Note that most moonquakes occurred within two days of the strongest BT days of both 1976 and 1977.
+The strongest daily moonquakes occurred within two days of the strongest BT days of both 1976 and 1977.

 Both earthquakes and moonquakes share the same timing behavior with respect to planetary positions, as represented by BT.

 The mechanism causing seismic activity is the same on two different celestial bodies.
-I submit that when seismic data is collected from all planets, it will be found that all planets share the same seismic correlation to The Berg Timer.
+I submit that when seismic data is collected from all planets, it will be found that all planets share the same seismic correlation to the Berg Timer.

 The name of this website should be changed to Whole Universe Forecaster.